 - Terrorist attack

 Though this is a list of the most common causes of PTSD, it is by no means an exhaustive one.
 A dog attack, for instance, could cause PTSD to develop.
-Witnessing something horrific—a coworker’s sudden death, for example–could trigger the condition, too.
+Witnessing something horrific—a co-worker’s sudden death, for example—could trigger the condition, too.

 Does PTSD Manifest in “Episodes” or a Constant “On-Edge?”

-The short answer to this question is– both.
+The short answer to this question is “both.”
 Some people with PTSD will experience acute episodes where their symptoms overwhelm them.
-However, they may also find that their symptoms are not constant; they occur in one episode rather than in an ongoing way.
-These episodes may involve obvious triggers– a violent movie scene or a jarring noise.
-On the other hand, sometimes an individual can’t identify why symptoms suddenly erupt.
-They may have experienced a nightmare that their conscious mind doesn’t recall.
-They may only be feeling down and then suddenly they’re struggling with severe anxiety and other PTSD symptoms.
+However, they may also find that their symptoms are not constant and instead occur in one episode rather than in an ongoing way.
+These episodes may involve obvious triggers—a violent movie scene or a jarring noise.

-The Fight or Flight Response in PTSD
+The Fight-or-Flight Response in PTSD

-We’re all endowed with a fight or flight response when we encounter an alarming or dangerous situation or experience.
-When facing a fearful situation, humans feel an innate urge to flee or remain and fight.
 Many different experiences can trigger our fight or flight response.
-It’s up to our own internal hard-wiring to help us gauge the threat and flee or fight it.
-During the period of time when we’re experiencing this fight or flight mechanism, our heart rate increases and we sweat more.
+It’s up to our own internal hardwiring to help us gauge the threat and either flee or fight it.
+During the period of time when we’re experiencing this fight-or-flight mechanism, our heart rate increases and we sweat more.
 Our hearing may become more sensitive and we may even experience tunnel vision.
 Once the person gauges the threat and decides how to act, the symptoms of fight or flight dissipate.

-For a person with PTSD, the fight or flight response gets stuck.
+For a person with PTSD, the fight-or-flight response gets stuck.
 During episodes, they don’t experience a quick dissipation of symptoms.
 In fact, people with PTSD may sense threats or danger everywhere even when they don’t exist.
-Their fight or flight response is always turned on, which means they’re living in a perpetual state of anxiety and fear.
+Their fight-or-flight response is always turned on, which means they’re living in a perpetual state of anxiety and fear.

 What Can Trigger a PTSD Episode?